Lotus (Santana album)

-Original release
+Recording and mixing

 The 1973 live recordings were mixed in 4-channel quadraphonic sound and released in the CBS Stereo Quadraphonic (SQ) matrix system.
 The SQ encoding makes it possible to format all 4 channels into a 2 channel stereo version, which is compatible with conventional stereo playback equipment.
 Some releases of this mix have been marked as "Quadraphonic" or "SQ" and some are not.
 However, all known releases of Lotus prior to 2017 use the same SQ encoded 2 channel recordings.
 The 4 channels can still be heard on modern equipment provided that the listener has a proper SQ decoder and 4 channel playback system.

+Release history

-The complete 3-LP set was released in Europe in 1975.
-The first U.S. release was in 1991 as a 2-CD and 2 cassette tape set.
-It re-issued again on vinyl in the Netherlands and on CD in Japan in 2006 as a 3-CD set.
-It was also re-issued as a 3-LP set in the US in 2013.
-In 2016 this version was also released in the United States by Audio Fidelity on a 2 disc set on Super Audio CD.
+The complete 3-LP set was not released in Europe until November 1975.
+The first U.S. release was in June 1991 as a 2-CD set and 2 cassette tape set.
+It was re-issued again in 2006 on vinyl in the Netherlands and on CD in Japan as a 3-CD set.
+It was also re-issued in the US in 2013 as a 3-LP set.
+This version was also released in 2016 in the United States by Audio Fidelity as a 2-Super Audio CD set.

 2017 "Complete" Edition

-In 2017, Lotus: Complete Edition was released in Japan as a 3 disc set hybrid Super Audio CD.
-Seven bonus tracks were added.
+In 2017, Lotus: Complete Edition was released in Japan as a 3 disc set hybrid Super Audio CD including seven bonus tracks inserted between the original tracks.
 In addition to 4.0 surround sound audio there are stereo SACD tracks as well as a stereo CD layer which can be played on conventional CD players.